Blosc/blogsite/posts/blosc2-new-concatenate.rst

 Blosc2 just got a cool new trick: super-efficient array concatenation!
 If you've ever needed to combine several arrays into one, especially when dealing with lots of data, this new feature is for you.
 It's built to be fast and use as little memory as possible.
 This is especially true if your array sizes line up nicely with Blosc2's internal "chunks" (think of these as the building blocks of your compressed data).
 When this alignment happens, concatenation is lightning-fast, making it perfect for demanding tasks.

-You can use this new concatenate feature whether you're coding in C or Python, and it works with any Blosc2 NDArray (Blosc2's way of handling multi-dimensional arrays).
+You can use this new concatenate feature whether you're `coding in C <https://www.blosc.org/c-blosc2/reference/b2nd.html#utilities>`_ or `Python <https://www.blosc.org/python-blosc2/reference/autofiles/ndarray/blosc2.concatenate.html>`_, and it works with any Blosc2 NDArray (Blosc2's way of handling multi-dimensional arrays).

 Let's see how easy it is to use in Python.
 If you're familiar with NumPy, the `blosc2.concatenate` function will feel very similar: